- Parks and Recreation

 Lawrence, KS 66046

-Prairie Park Nature Center opened in 1999 as an 80-acre nature preserve on the east side of Lawrence.
+Prairie Park Nature Center opened in 1999 as a 100-acre nature preserve on the east side of Lawrence.
 The preserve incorporates wetlands, woodlands and prairie habitats and a five acre lake.

 Visitors may see a wide variety of native Kansas wildlife on the property including beavers, deer, bobcats and birds of prey.